rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 8:S 11 Apr 00:00:37.592 * MASTER <-> SLAVE sync: Finished with success
 ```

-The sync is automatic and almost instanteneous between Master-Slave.
+The sync is automatic and almost instantaneous between Master-Slave.

-* We can check the data write in the redis-slave with the redis-cli and the following command:
+* We can check the data written in the redis-slave with the redis-cli and the following command:

 ```
 for key in $(redis-cli -p 6379 keys \*);